-Stephen Handisides came by to try out our Gin Flight.
-As an avid gin drinker, Stephen knows that one of the best ways to try out new gins is by using the pairing system on the menu.
-Not only did he get to try four different gins, he was also given the opportunity to learn a little more about the history of those gins.
-It’s a great deal, our Gin and Tonic Flights only cost $24 but you get four one ounce pours of gin (your choice) and paired with a tonic.
+Stephen Handisides came by to try out one of our Gin Flight.
+As an avid gin drinker, Stephen knows that one of the best value ways to try out some new gins is by using the pairing system on our cocktail menu.
+Stephen got to choose four different gins which are served as individual one ounce pours over ice, paired with botanicals and tonic for only $26 and served .

-Bluecoat American Dry Gin
+Gin Flight: Bluecoat American Dry Gin

-is a revolutionary spirit that leads with refreshingly sweet aromatics, giving way to soft and earthy juniper notes. the body is intensely smooth with a complex depth of flavors that reveal themselves as they permeate the palate. the bright finish is exceptionally long and completes an experience that is incredibly pleasing to the senses.
+is a revolutionary spirit that leads with refreshingly sweet aromatics, giving way to soft and earthy juniper notes.
+The body is intensely smooth with a complex depth of flavors that reveal themselves as they permeate the palate.
+The bright finish is exceptionally long and completes an experience that is incredibly pleasing to the senses.

 All Gins Begin With Juniper Berries

 And bluecoat is no exception, however, bluecoat exclusively utilizes organic juniper berries which transmit spicy, earthy notes as opposed to the pungent pine-tree flavors of regular berries. a premium blend of organic american citrus peels and spices complements the rich juniper notes, giving bluecoat its classic citrusy finish.

 “Handcrafted In America”

 As the original american dry gin, bluecoat is in a class by itself. unique in flavor profile and unsurpassed in character, five times distilled in the birthplace of america – PHILADELPHIA, PENNSYLVANIA.

 Bluecoat Barrel Finished Gin is produced by aging Bluecoat American Dry Gin® in new American oak barrels for a minimum of three months providing a unique, well rounded and complex spirit.